-Qatar Sports For All Federation Hosts Second Edition Of MEDIA ONE DOHA RUN
+Qatar Sports For All Federation Hosts Second Edition Of Media One Doha Run

 QNA

-Doha: Qatar Sports for All Federation today hosted the second edition of "MEDIA ONE DOHA RUN 2025" at Al Bidda Park, with 500 participants from various nationalities and age groups taking part.
+Doha: Qatar Sports for All Federation (QSFA) recently hosted the second edition of 'Media One Doha Run 2025' at the Al Bidda Park, with 500 participants from various nationalities and age groups taking part.

-The race featured distances of 2.5 km, 5 km, 10 km, and an 800-meter race for children, with strong competition, especially among youth and women.
+The race featured distances of 2.5km, 5km, 10km, and an 800m race for children, with strong competition, especially among youth and women.

 In the 2.5 km race for girls aged 13-16, Lur Amar clinched first place, while Serine Abu Zaki topped the 11-12 years girls' category.
 Afra Zafreen won the 9-10 years category, and Ann Firth took first place in the 40+ Masters category.